Lab 6: JavaFX and GUIs

 • Change Pref Width and Pref Height to USE_COMPUTED_SIZE.

-• Drag a VBox into “insert CENTER”.
+• Drag a VBox from Containers into “insert CENTER”.

 • Select the VBox and pick the Layout menu.